Umar-Ahamed/Auto-Typer/README.md

 ## Disclaimer
 Please do not reupload my work without my permisson.

+## Educational Purposes Only
+Please do not use this for any suspicious use.

 ## 🚀 About Me
 I'm a highschooler who is intrested in coding and cybersecurity